MaxAnii/Project-Manager2.0/README.md

 ## Getting Started

-To get started with Project Harbour, follow these steps:
+To get started with Project Harbor, follow these steps:

 1. ### Clone the repository:
    ```bash